Frequently Asked Questions for Personal Injury Attorneys

 Do I have to go to court?

 Not necessarily.
-Whether or not a personal injury in NYC ends up in a courtroom depends on several factors.
+Whether or not a personal injury ends up in a courtroom depends on several factors.
 If the insurance company is willing to negotiate with your attorney and they give you a fair offer, there is no need to take it further.
 If they are treating you unfairly, denying your request for certain medical care, or trying to blame you for the accident, you will likely end up in court.

 What is my claim worth?